 Purple Palm in Colony Palms Hotel

 The Purple Palm is situated between the Design and Movie Colony district (in the Colony Palms Hotel) so it’s no coincidence it has a celebrity feel to it.
-When you walk around you just feel like an A-list celeb could pop out at ya any second.
-I love going to this restaurant for brunch before a pool day to sip on their blood orange margaritas, but a meal any time is great at this spot!
+I love going to this restaurant for brunch before a pool day to sip on their blood orange margaritas, but a meal any time is great at this spot.

-Workshop Kitchen was one of the first “trendy” restaurants to come into Downtown Palm Springs and it hasn’t slowed down since.
-With a courtyard (obvs) and community style vibe, this is a great place to spend an evening.
+Workshop Kitchen was one of the first trendy restaurants to come into Downtown Palm Springs and it hasn’t slowed down since.
+With a courtyard (obviously) and a community-style vibe, this is a great place to spend an evening.
 Book a reservation if you can.

 Ohh Melvyn’s.
 This place is iconic!
 The Rat Pack and multiple celebrities after them have frequented this shrine upon the hill.
-The food is very old school (think steaks, caesar salad, escargot) and to be honest the food isn’t why Melvyn’s is on this list.
+The food is very old school (think steaks, caesar salad, escargot), but to be honest the food isn’t why Melvyn’s is on this list.
 It’s the atmosphere.
 You have to visit Melvyn’s while in Palm Springs.
 My suggestion?
-Head to one of the restaurants above and visit Melvyn’s after dinner for a dirty martini or Negroni and listen to live music.
-You’re in for some of the BEST people watching you’ll ever experience.
+Head to one of the restaurants above and visit Melvyn’s after dinner for a dirty martini and live music.
+You’re in for some of the BEST people-watching you’ll ever experience.

 Pin Top 10 Best Restaurants in Downtown Palm Springs